ros-infrastructure/rep/navsat.rst

   - Signal-to-Noise ratio in decibels for visible satellites.
 Order correlates to order reported in GALILEO Satellites Visible.  ex(42, 11, 25)

-* Total DOP

-  - Total Dilution of Precision - the total of multiplicative effects on GPS accuracy.  ex(7.2)

 * GLONASS Satellites Visible ID

   - GLONASS Slot numbers for the satellites visible.  ex(1, 20, 12, 22)